 Measures are prescribed in the EMCD to enable the competent authorities to handle complaints concerning disturbance generated by fixed installations.

 A fixed installation may be assembled by the incorporation of several apparatus including specific apparatus as described in Article 19.1 and other devices outside the scope of the EMCD.
-In order to fulfil the essential and documentation requirements it may be advisable to specify the EMC characteristics of all these devices in the technical documentation.

 Most apparatus making part of a fixed installation should be subject to all provisions applicable to apparatus under the EMCD.
 However, there is a possibility of exemption detailed in Article 19(1) of the EMCD under certain conditions (See sections 1.3.2 and 4.4 of this Guide).